CCPA Compliance Checklist

 • Providing services on behalf of the business or service provider

-Section 1798.135 of the California law says that businesses must put a form on their websites asking customers if they want to share their information or not.
-If that doesn’t happen, consumers can go to court if they can’t find out how their information was collected or get copies of it.
+Section 1798.135 of the California law says that businesses must put a form on their websites asking customers if they consent to sharing their information.
+Otherwise, you can be taken to court if your customers aren’t aware of how their information was collected.

 The following are other rights that consumers have: